Jake Burger Preview, Player Props: Marlins vs. Mets

 Jake Burger At The Plate

-- Burger has 118 hits, which is best among Miami hitters this season, while batting .251 with 62 extra-base hits.
+- Burger has 118 hits, which is tops among Miami hitters this season, while batting .251 with 62 extra-base hits.

-- Among qualified hitters in MLB, he ranks 92nd in batting average, 106th in on-base percentage, and 10th in slugging.
+- Among the qualified hitters in MLB play, he ranks 93rd in batting average, 106th in on-base percentage, and 10th in slugging.

-- Burger has picked up a hit in 58.1% of his 136 games this season, with more than one hit in 24.3% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.